Abeer6888/Abeer6888/README.md

-I am an electronics engineering graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an aspiring Cybersecurity Analyst with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 my journey studying electronics engineering and majoring in industrial electronics has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, as a cybersecurity engineer.